-States are invited to share examples of their positive experiences or good practices in applying the Convention regarding bilateral or multilateral agreements or arrangements on the transfer of sentenced persons.
+States are invited to share examples of their positive experiences or good practices in applying the Convention regarding bilateral or multilateral agreements or arrangements on the transfer of sentenced persons. [agreed]

 E. Joint investigations (article 19)

 66. Has your country or competent authorities entered into any bilateral or multilateral agreement or arrangement whereby, in relation to matters that are the subject of investigation, prosecution or judicial proceedings in one or more States parties, the competent authorities concerned may establish joint investigative bodies (art.
-19)?
+19)? [agreed]

 Yes No

 67. In the absence of any agreement or arrangement of the sort referred to in the question above, does your country permit joint investigations to be undertaken by agreement on a case-by-case basis (art.
-19)?
+19)? [agreed]

 Yes No

+68 [deleted]

-69. States are invited to share examples of their positive experiences, good practices and/or challenges in applying the Convention regarding bilateral or multilateral agreements or arrangements for the establishment of joint investigative bodies.
+69. States are invited to share examples of their positive experiences, good practices and/or challenges in applying the Convention regarding bilateral or multilateral agreements or arrangements for the establishment of joint investigative bodies. [agreed]

 F. Special investigative techniques (international aspects of article 20)

 70. States are invited to provide, where appropriate, information concerning whether they have concluded any bilateral or acceded to any multilateral agreement or arrangement, for the use of special investigative techniques in the context of international cooperation to combat transnational organized crime (art.
 20, para.
-2)?
+2)? [agreed]

 States are invited to share information about whether, in accordance with their domestic legal framework and in the absence of any agreement or arrangement of the sort referred to in the question above, they permit the use of special investigative techniques at the international level on a case-by-case basis (art.
 20, para.
-3).
+3). [agreed]

 G. International cooperation for purposes of confiscation (article 13)